Warped geometric information on the optimisation of Euclidean functions: Introduction

 \section{Introduction}

-A central task in computational statistics and machine-learning (ML) is defined in terms of optimization.
+A central task in computational statistics and machine learning (ML) is defined in terms of optimization.
 Usually termed as {\it learning}, the goal is to find a parameter $\btheta \in \Theta \subseteq \mathbb{R}^D$ that maximises (or, equivalently, minimises) some objective function $\ell(\btheta)$.
-For instance, maximum a posteriori (MAP) estimation falls into this category, with $\ell(\btheta) = \log \pi_{\textrm{post}}(\btheta)$ corresponding to the logarithm of posterior distribution for a collection of real data (typically independent).
-Such optimization problems are routinely solved using gradient-based methods \citep{hestenes:1952, nocedal:2006}, with stochastic versions \citep{adam} dominating the field for large-scale models such as deep neural networks and approximate second-order methods like BFGS \citep{bfgs:1989} used for faster convergence in problems of smaller scale.
+For instance, maximum a posteriori (MAP) estimation falls into this category, with $\ell(\btheta)$ corresponding to the logarithm of a posterior distribution in Bayesian Statistics.
+Such optimization problems are routinely solved using gradient-based methods \citep{hestenes:1952, nocedal:2006}, with stochastic versions \citep{adam} dominating the field for large-scale models such as deep neural networks and approximate second-order methods like BFGS \citep{bfgs:1989} are used for faster convergence in problems of smaller scale.

-Typical optimization methods assume the objective function domain $\Theta$ to be Euclidean and they vary primarily in terms of how the search directions are specified.
-From direct use of gradients to various forms of conjugate gradient variants, see for example \citet{nesterov:1983}, \citet{bhaya:2004} or \citet{shanno:1978}, and how updates of those directions in combination with gradients are specified \citep{shanno:1978}.
+Typical optimization methods assume the objective function domain $\Theta$ to be Euclidean and they vary primarily in terms of how the search directions are specified, from direct use of gradients to various forms of conjugate gradient variants, see for example \citet{nesterov:1983}, \citet{bhaya:2004} or \citet{shanno:1978}, and how updates of those directions in combination with gradients are specified \citep{shanno:1978}.
 The scientific literature covers such optimization methods in great detail, with several theoretical results and practical efficiency covered in \citet{shanno:1978} and \citet{polak:1997}.